 Types of Solar Panels

 There are four main types of solar panels: monocrystalline, polycrystalline, shingles, and thin film.
-Each type has its own advantages and disadvantages.
+Each type has its advantages and disadvantages.

 1. Solar Roof Shingles

 Generally, they can withstand high winds, hail, and other extreme weather conditions.
-Also, they have a longer lifespan (up to 30 years) which is quite impressive.
+Also, they have a longer lifespan (up to 30 years), which is quite impressive.

 Each solar shingle can generate between 13 and 17 watts of energy.
-Installing these panels will cost you around $21 to $25 per sq. foot.
+Installing these panels will cost around $21 to $25 per sq. foot.

 2. Monocrystalline Solar Panels